You must be an Administrator of an Optimizely account to register an application. Registering an application requires the following inputs:

 To enable users to authorize your application, you must link to Optimizely's authorization endpoint on

 app.optimizely.com using the client ID and a redirect URI provided during registration.
 For example, in the Example URL below, the link shown on the right will send the user to an authorization flow for client ID

 http://myapplication.com.
 See Definitions below for a full list of required parameters in the authorization endpoint.

 We recommend you use the Connect with Optimizely button below, which you may resize as needed:

-After clicking this link, users will be prompted to log in to Optimizely if they aren't already.
+After clicking this link, users will be prompted to log in to Optimizely.
 They'll then be given the option to accept or deny authorization for your application.
 Users can revoke your application's access to their data at any time in their API Access settings.

 http://will be rejected.
 You can always add more redirect URIs to your application on the registration page.